CORNELL INTERNATIONAL LAW JOURNAL SYMPOSIUM - 2018

 Saturday, March 10, 2018

-Cornell Tech Campus (Bloomberg Center 165), Roosevelt Island, Manhattan, New York City
+Cornell Tech Campus (Tata Innovation Center, Classroom 023), Roosevelt Island, Manhattan, New York City

 Directions to Roosevelt Island